38 of The Catchiest Startup Statistics for 2023

 8. Oil and gas extraction industries have a net profit margin of -6.9%.

-9. According to 52% of US small-business owners, venture capital is expected to be their next source of funding.
+9. According to 52% of US small-business owners, venture capital is expected to be their next funding source.

 Money is crucial when setting up a small business.
-It seems that most business owners in the US will gain funding from venture capital, startup fundraising statistics show.
-And because around 65% of small business owners say they don’t have the right budget to get their startup rolling, it could be vitally important to access this type of funding.
+Most business owners in the US will gain funding from venture capital.
+Around 65% of small business owners say they don’t have the proper budget to get their startup rolling, and it is essential to access the said funding.

 Additionally, the overall count of registered companies climbed to an unprecedented level, reaching 5,236,227 by the end of the year, indicating a 4.6% rise from the previous year's total.